I turn my best images of Bristol into lightboxes

 I decided to take woodworking lessons to learn how to make each of my lightboxes by hand.
 From my tiny 'workshop' in the corner of my kitchen I build lightboxes with pine wood and LED lights.
 They feature pictures I take with my trusty old Nikon.

-Beautiful framed photographs by day, they become amazing lightboxes by night, bringing a nice soft light to your room.
-These unique lamps look great on a mantelpiece, a bedside table or on a shelf.
-The perfect gift for that friend who's got everything!
-They also make lovely night lights to keep monsters and witches away in kiddies' bedrooms.
+These unique light boxes look great on a mantelpiece, a bedside table or on a shelf.
+They're the perfect gift for that friend who's got everything!

 - Made in pine wood